-Robert L. Kleinberg is an Adjunct Senior Research Scholar at the Center on Global Energy Policy of the Columbia University School of International and Public Affairs.
-From 1980 to 2018 he was employed by Schlumberger, attaining the rank of Schlumberger Fellow, one of about a dozen who hold this rank in a workforce of 100,000.
-He has served on or advised numerous government and academic committees on energy policy, and is a coauthor with Harvard faculty of a textbook on energy technology, in preparation.
+Robert L. Kleinberg is Adjunct Senior Research Scholar at the Columbia University Center on Global Energy Policy, and Senior Fellow at the Boston University Institute for Sustainable Energy.
+His current interests include energy technology and economics, and environmental and regulatory issues associated with the oil and gas industry.
+From 1980 to 2018 Dr. Kleinberg was employed by Schlumberger, attaining the rank of Schlumberger Fellow, one of about a dozen to have held this rank in a workforce of 100,000.
+From 1978 to 1980 he was a post-doctoral fellow at the Exxon Corporate Research Laboratory.
 Dr. Kleinberg was educated at the University of California, Berkeley (B.S.
 Chemistry, 1971) and the University of California, San Diego (Ph.D.
 Physics, 1978).
-From 1978 to 1980 he was a post-doctoral fellow at the Exxon Corporate Research Laboratory in Linden, NJ.
-His work at Schlumberger focused on geophysical measurements and the characterization and delineation of unconventional fossil fuel resources.
-His current interests include energy technology and economics.
-Dr. Kleinberg has authored more than 100 academic and professional papers, holds 38 U.S. patents, and is the inventor of several geophysical instruments that have been commercialized on a worldwide basis.
-He is the recipient of the 2018-2019 American Physical Society Distinguished Lectureship Award on the Applications of Physics, and is a member of the National Academy of Engineering.
-He is also a Non-Resident Senior Fellow at the Boston University Institute for Sustainable Energy.
+He has authored more than 120 academic and professional papers, holds 41 U.S. patents, and has invented several geophysical instruments that have been commercialized on a worldwide basis.
+Dr. Kleinberg is a member of the National Academy of Engineering.

 Methane emissions are second only to carbon dioxide emissions as a driver of human-induced climate change.

 Oral Testimony Good day Chair Castor, Ranking Member Graves, and members of...